2002 Annual Science Report

 New Technique Development and Application

-Another part of this project is the development and testing of new combinations of fluorescent probes as applied to live or nonfossilized cells and biofilms.
+Aohrpr fized cells and biofilms.
+This part of the project is managed by John Lisle.
 When properly used in the appropriate combinations, such probes can provide the following information on single cells, cell colonies, and complex biofilms: (1) physiological status, (2) specific metabolic activities, (3) gene expression, and (4) total cell densities.
 We are setting up a new laboratory at JSC to pursue these techniques.

-A new and very sensitive method to detect microbial traces uses Limulus Amebocyte Lysate and Prophenoloxidase to detect LPS, glucan, and peptidoglycan down to subpicogram levels.
-Current efforts involve staining the reacted sample with fixed LALF with an antibody which binds to the reacted LALF and a gold-labeled protein and then detecting the stained material with optical and electron microscopes.
+A new and very sensitive method to detect microbial traces in rocks is being developed by Norman Wainwright.
+This technique uses Limulus Amebocyte Lysate and Prophenoloxidase to detect lipopolysaccharide (LPS), glucan, and peptidoglycan down to subpicogram levels.
+Current efforts involve staining the reacted sample with fixed Limulus anti-LPS factor (LALF) with an antibody that binds to the reacted LALF and a gold-labeled protein and then detecting the stained material with optical and electron microscopes.

-Team members at Los Alamos are continuing to develop sensitive techniques for detecting microbe fossils.
-Current results show AFM images of fossils as well as XPS analysis of fossil surfaces.
+Larry Hersman and his team at Los Alamos are continuing to develop sensitive techniques for detecting microbe fossils.
+Current results show automatic force microscope (AFM) images of fossils as well as X-ray Photoelectron Spectroscopy (XPS) analysis of fossil surfaces.

 PROJECT MEMBERS:Simon Clemett